kingjaceo/Modeling_and_Simulation/Proposal.md

-# Proposal: Systems and Simulations
+# Proposal: Systems Models and Simulations

 _course topics:_
 * _the principles of systems design, fundamental features of systems (stocks, flows, and feedback loops), and analysis of many systems we encounter;_